-Wireless headsets are simply more expensive than comparable wired headsets.
-Period.
-A comparison of wired and wireless versions of a headset shows that manufacturers double the wireless device’s price.
-Whether this is justified by the technology used (transmitter, receiver, etc.), I cannot judge.
+Wireless headsets are more expensive than comparable wired headsets.
+Comparing wired and wireless versions of a headset show that manufacturers double the wireless device’s price.
+However, I cannot judge whether this is justified by the technology used (transmitter, receiver, etc.).

 It has happened to all of us before: The headset slips off the head or lies on the table and slides down.
-With a wireless headset, there is only one result: impact on the floor.
+But, with a wireless headset, there is only one result: impact on the floor.

 A wired headset still has a chance to get caught with the cable at a safe height.

 You may smile now, but I have experienced such a crash much more often than I would like.
 It can go well, but it can also mean that components inside are damaged, loose contacts occur, or the headset immediately stops working.
 Sometimes the cable is something like free insurance.

 Who does not know it?
 Before leaving your own four walls, the key has suddenly disappeared.

 With a wireless headset, such a thing could theoretically happen to you.
 Admittedly, the chance is small, but it is just as annoying as searching for the key if you misplace the headset.